Stripe vs Paddle vs Lemon Squeezy: Which Actually Saves More?

 Stripe for US/domestic + MoR for international.
 A founder can use Stripe to process US transactions (where they have a single sales tax jurisdiction to manage) and Paddle or Lemon Squeezy for international transactions (where the tax compliance burden is highest).
 This hybrid approach captures Stripe's lower fees for domestic transactions while delegating international tax compliance to the MoR.

 Starting with MoR, migrating to Stripe.
-Some founders begin with an MoR when revenue is low and tax compliance capacity is limited, then migrate to Stripe once revenue justifies the cost of dedicated tax compliance infrastructure.
+Some founders begin with an MoR when revenue is low and tax compliance capacity is limited, then migrate to Stripe once revenue justifies the cost of dedicated tax compliance infrastructure — often alongside forming a US LLC or other entity.
 This migration involves rebuilding the customer billing relationship and absorbing the tax compliance obligation.

 Starting with Stripe, adding MoR.
 Other founders begin with Stripe and add an MoR when international revenue crosses thresholds that make multi-jurisdiction tax compliance burdensome.
 This is simpler than the reverse migration because the existing Stripe customers can remain on Stripe while new international customers are routed through the MoR.

-The structural observation: the payment processing architecture can evolve with the business.
+The good news: the payment processing architecture can evolve with the business.
 The key constraint is that customer payment methods are not portable between platforms — each platform migration affects the customer relationship.
 Planning the architecture with this constraint in mind reduces the cost of future changes.

 What this means for your structure